tajubenv/CovidDashboardApp/README.md

 # CovidDashboardApp

-This app displays current COVID-19 data from the John Hopkins CSSE github link using R Shiny.
+This app displays current COVID-19 data from the Johns Hopkins CSSE github link using R Shiny.